 creating safe spaces for LGBTQ people at work;

 What is the timeline for the program?

-Applications are being accepted until June 15, 2017.
-We will notify successful applicants in July, and in close consultation around timing and agendas, conduct workshops in or around September, November and February 2018.
+Applications will open in late April 2018 and will be accepted till the end of June.
+We will notify successful applicants in July, and in close consultation around timing and agendas, conduct workshops between September and March 2019.